To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.

 The Giving Tree program is active during the Advent season.
 Parishioners have an opportunity to help people with financial need in our community by providing them with Christmas gifts.
 Parishioners are asked to take cards with suggested requests and return the purchased, wrapped gifts, placing them under the evergreen “Giving Tree” located in the sanctuary.
 Volunteer drivers will then deliver the gifts by agency deadlines before Christmas.
 Please watch the bulletin for dates and times.

 Ministers needed to: Hang gift tags

 Time required: Varies, but 1-2 hours on a day before Christmas

-Youth opportunity: Donate wrapped gifts
+Youth opportunity: Hang gift tags, donate gifts

 The St. Francis Xavier Parish Hospice Ministry serves Catholic patients and their families at the Hospice of Medina County Inpatient Care Center on Windfall Road.
 We visit the patients at the care center to offer prayer and Eucharist.
 The time commitment for our volunteers is between one and two hours per week, two times per month.
 Training is provided.
 This ministry has a waiting list for volunteers.